What Do Prepress Technician Do?

 Prepress Technician Skills

-Prepress Technicians state the following job skills are important in their day-to-day work.
+When polled, Prepress Technicians say the following skills are most frequently used in their jobs:

 Time Management: Managing one’s own time and the time of others.